ColoradoSchoolOfMines/acmx_website/README.md

    on your computer.
 If you're using Windows, try [GitHub for Windows](https://windows.github.com/); Mac users try [GitHub for Mac](https://mac.github.com/).
-3. While it is possible to install Python and Django on Windows or Mac, I
+3. Read the rest of this README.

+### Working from a Windows or Mac computer

+If you have a Windows or Mac machine, you will probably want to work from a local clone, then deploy to a test server to see your changes.
+To get started, clone the acmw_website repo through the GitHub program, or from the command-line with `git clone https://github.com/ColoradoSchoolOfMines/acmx_website.git`.

+[Let me know](mailto:rshipp@mines.edu) that you're working from a Windows or Mac and need a test server, and I'll help you get set up with one.

+Make whatever changes you want (see [using git](#using-git) for an example workflow, or use the GitHub program to manage your changes).
+Before pushing to GitHub, deploy to the test server with `fab deploy` and make sure everything works.

-### Working from a development server
+### Working from a development server (or a Linux computer)

-(Or a personal Linux computer.)

 #### Initial setup

 If you have a Linux machine you can use as a dev server, awesome.
-If you don't, but you want to try working on a server, just [let me know](rshipp@mines.edu) and I'll get you set up with remote SSH access on one of mine.
+If you don't, but you want to try working on a server, just [let me know](mailto:rshipp@mines.edu) and I'll get you set up with remote SSH access on one of mine.
 The instructions below assume you're working on a Debian-based server (like Ubuntu).